Whitesnake: Music

-David Coverdale's original vision for Whitesnake was to create a blues-based, melodic hard rock band with soul.
+David Coverdale's original vision for Whitesnake was to create a blues-based, melodic hard rock band.
 He wanted to combine elements of hard rock, R&B and blues with "good commercial hooks".
 Coverdale's earliest influences included The Pretty Things and The Yardbirds, who combined blues and soul with electrified rock, a style Coverdale found more appealing to traditional twelve-bar blues structures.
 Another major influence on Whitesnake's sound was The Allman Brothers Band, particularly their first album.
 Whitesnake's other early influences included Cream, Mountain, the Jimi Hendrix Experience, Fleetwood Mac with Peter Green, Jeff Beck (particularly the albums Truth and Beck-Ola), Paul Butterfield, and John Mayall & the Bluesbreakers (particularly The Beano Album).

 As the band began playing and writing together, their sound developed further into what has been described by music critics as their blues rock period, which encompasses roughly the first five Whitesnake studio albums.
 Rolling Stone's Richard Bienstock described their early sound as "bloozy, sexed-up pub-rock".
-Micky Moody and Neil Murray have felt that Whitesnake didn't truly find their sound until Ready an' Willing.
-Coverdale has seconded this, stating that Ready an' Willing was the beginning of what Whitesnake should have sounded like from the start.
+Dave Ling, writing for Classic Rock, described "Walking in the Shadow of the Blues" as "a textbook fusion of blues, hard rock and melody".
+Micky Moody and Neil Murray felt that Whitesnake didn't truly find their sound until Ready an' Willing.
+Coverdale seconded this, stating that Ready an' Willing was the beginning of what Whitesnake should have sounded like from the start.